houseofthe051010/Claw-Drone/README.md

 It has been dropped because of the arm mass.
 Second design concept was a frame with electronics placed near its perimeter, and an opening in its center like a DONUT.
 Through this opening, servo-controlled rope and spring mechanism were going to clamp the payload.
-This was abandoned though:
+This was abandoned though as it interfered with the rotor thrust.

-* Too close placement of the gripper to the airframe made it possible to grasp a payload when the drone was very close to it.
-* Propellers' downwash was restricted by frame and gripper structures, reducing thrust and efficiency.

 ### 2. Lightweight claw redesign